pcannon09/randx/README.md

 # Randx library
-Set random ints, floats, an charecters in C++!
+Set random ints, floats, vectors and charecters in C++!
 It's the easiest way!

 ## How to use it: